Non-destructive testing (NDT) at Technomix.

 • Rail vehicle technology

-Ultrasonic testing is carried out in accordance with the applicable standards and customer specifications.
-Generally recognised rule sets include, among others:
+Ultrasonic testing is performed in accordance with the relevant standards and customer specifications.
+Generally recognized standards include, among others:

-• DIN EN ISO 16810 – Non-destructive testing – Ultrasonic testing – General principles
+• DIN EN ISO 16810 – Ultrasonic testing – General principles

-• DIN EN ISO 16811 – Non-destructive testing – Ultrasonic testing – Sensitivity and evaluation
+• DIN EN ISO 16811 – Ultrasonic testing – Sensitivity and evaluation

-• DIN EN ISO 17640 – Non-destructive testing of welds – Ultrasonic testing
+• DIN EN ISO 17640 – Ultrasonic testing of welds

-Selection of the standard to be applied depends on the component, inspection objective and contractual requirements.
+The selection of the applicable standard depends on the component, the testing objective, and contractual requirements.

 Contact & consultation on ultrasonic testing

-Would you like to clarify whether ultrasonic testing is suitable for your component or application?
+Would you like to determine whether ultrasonic testing is suitable for your component or application?

-We will be happy to support you in assessing your inspection requirements, selecting suitable procedures and performing the test in a norm-compliant way according to specifications and customer requirements.
-Send us your technical documents or align directly with our team – we review feasibility and give you a transparent assessment of inspection effort and boundary conditions.
+We are happy to assist you in evaluating your testing requirements, selecting suitable methods, and performing tests in compliance with standards, specifications, and customer requirements.
+Send us your technical documentation or coordinate directly with our team – we will assess feasibility and provide you with a transparent estimate of testing costs and conditions.